Schroedingberg/HSFtitle/README.md

 Copy HSFTitle.sty and Fresenius_Logo.png to your texmf/tex/latex directory or run make install (not implemented yet).

 ### Windows
 Not tested yet.
-This should be easy to though.
+This should be easy to do though.
 ## Commands
 To use HSFTitle, first of all you need to use the package in your *.tex document.